 - Body injuries (resulting from compulsive exercise)

-How is Purging Disorder Diagnosed?
+How Is Purging Disorder Diagnosed?

 Receiving a proper diagnosis can be a key part of starting and maintaining an effective treatment plan.
 Although diagnosing is sometimes controversial among healthcare providers, having a diagnosis may provide more treatment accessibility and options, particularly if you intend to use your health insurance.

 Purging disorder isn’t a specific DSM-5 diagnosis, so people with this condition will likely be diagnosed with “other specified feeding or eating disorder” (OSFED).
 OSFED is just as serious as other eating disorders.
-The National Eating Disorders Association indicates that people with OSFED are just as likely to die from eating disorder behaviors/symptoms as they are from anorexia or bulimia.6
+The National Eating Disorders Association indicates that people with OSFED are just as likely to die from eating disorder behaviors/symptoms as they are from anorexia or bulimia.7

 An evaluation for diagnosing purging disorder may include: